skrey/yellow-extensions/source/markdown/README.md

 ## Settings

 The default parser is defined in file `system/extensions/yellow-system.ini`.
-A different parser can be defined in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of each page, for example `Parser: markdown` = Markdown Extra.
+A different parser can be defined in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of each page, for example `Parser: markdown`.

 ## Installation